This policy applies to all George Mason University (university) locations, organizations, faculty, and staff.

 II.
 POLICY STATEMENT

 It is essential for both financial statement and cost accounting purposes that the university adheres to a uniform policy with respect to the assignment and allocation of costs.
-This policy addresses the incorporation of Cost Accounting Standards (CAS) into the Federal Office of Management and Budget (OMB) Circular A-21, Principles for Determining Costs Applicable to Grants, Contracts and Other Agreements with Educational Institutions.
+This policy addresses the incorporation of Cost Accounting Standards (CAS) into the Office of Management and Budget’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (OMB Uniform Guidance).

 A. The Fiscal Services Division is responsible for:

-· Establishing all university fiscal policies consistent with A-21;
+- Establishing all university fiscal policies consistent with OMB Uniform Guidance;

 B. The Office of Sponsored Programs is responsible for:

-· Developing and negotiating federally sponsored agreements that budget expenditures as direct or indirect costs consistent with A-21;
+- Developing and negotiating federally sponsored agreements that budget expenditures as direct or indirect costs consistent with OMB Uniform Guidance;

-· Approving or reviewing on a post audit basis, actual expenditures charged to federally sponsored agreements as direct or indirect costs consistent with A-21;
+- Approving or reviewing on a post audit basis, actual expenditures charged to federally sponsored agreements as direct or indirect costs consistent with OMB Uniform Guidance;

-· Ensuring that the university’s financial and contractual rights are protected (see Administrative Policy (AP) No. 28, Sponsored Programs); and
+- Ensuring that the university’s financial and contractual rights are protected (see University Policy 4006, Sponsored Programs); and

 C. Central Administration is responsible for spending its allocation of recovered indirect costs in support of research activities.